wangdi4/llvm/llvm/docs/VectorizationPlan.rst

   divergent branches while retaining uniform branches as much as possible / desirable, and represent inner loops.

-:VPLoop:
+:VPLoopRegion:
   is a VPRegionBlock that represents a loop in the Hierarchical CFG.
 Entry block is the loop pre-header.
 Exit block is a post-dominator of all loop blocks.
-Consequently, all loop latches will be inside the VPLoop region.
+Consequently, all loop latches will be inside the VPLoopRegion.
   A new pre-header block may need to be constructed if one does not exist or if existing pre-header has multiple successors.

+  A VPLoopRegion has an attached VPLoop instance that contains all the loop information computed in VPLoopInfo for that VPLoopRegion.

   WIP 1: If the loop has a single exit block, this block is used as exit block of the region.
 Otherwise, the immediate post-dominator of the loop header is used.

-  WIP 2: Currently, VPLoop class inherits from VPRegionBlock and LoopBase classes to represent both a loop in the Hierarchical CFG and the loop metadata produced by VPLoopInfo analysis.
-This design is going to change in the near future.
-The plan is to have two separate classes, VPLoopRegion and VPLoop, to decouple the representation of CFG loop from loop metadata, respectively.
+:VPLoop:
+  is a LoopBase that holds all the information computed for a natural loop detected by VPLoopInfo.

 :VPLoopInfo:
   is a specialization of LoopInfoBase that provides analysis of natural loops